reuk/wayverb/docs_source/context.md

 radiance transfer* (ART), in which surfaces are used as intermediate stores of acoustic energy.

-These techniques are inherently approximate.
+These techniques are approximate by nature.
 They aim to randomly probe the problem space repeatedly, combining the results from multiple samples so that they converge upon the impulse response for a scene.